vishnu350/rs-mainspring-winder/README.md

 # Thanks & How To Contribute
 If you like my work, please consider:
+- *Send me old/broken mainsprings and barrels* to experiment with, it will help me to improve the project!
 - Fixing bugs/issues, contributing to the design, or experimenting with 3D printouts using untested parameters.
 - Share your success/failure story on your using the RS winder for unknown mainsprings/barrels.
 - Offering to print or ship experimental 3D printed designs for me.